Recently Updated

 Magazines

-This year (2007) I posted this to several online groups of veteran homeschoolers:
+In 2007 I posted this to several online groups of veteran homeschoolers:

 “We got a good chunk back from our taxes this year so we’ve allotted some towards our dd’s homeschooling…I’m looking into curriculum, but am leaning towards buying some learning materials/supplies (non-curriculum) that might be a good investment towards her home education.
 I’m looking for things that you’ve purchased and you can

-vouch for their value, in your child learning much from them and being greatly interested in them…that sort of thing…or things that you would buy if you had the money. bigger ticket items, like $50 or more…things that you think would be or are very worth the money in helping in your children’s learning at home.”I also asked for recommendations to invest in to keep my toddler busy while I do focused work with his sister.
+vouch for their value, in your child learning much from them and being greatly interested in them…that sort of thing…or things that you would buy if you had the money. bigger ticket items, like $50 or more…things that you think would be or are very worth the money in helping in your children’s learning at home.”

 Below is a list of the resources that I have compiled from the responses that I received: